fsprojects/Rezoom.SQL/README.md

 support are coming soon.

 The type provider makes it fast and easy to write SQL statements, run them, and consume their results from your F# code with full type safety.
+You don't need to install any editor extensions or custom tooling, just add a NuGet package and you're off and running writing code like this:

 ![animated example usage to write queries](doc/ReadmeResources/Queries.gif)